Pgamboan/Proyecto-FIS/Draft2ndIncrement.md

 ### Tests

-The conexion module acceptance test.
+Because the primary the goal of the website is to link the users infomration with the skill, we decided to postpone tests like usability and instead carry out a conexion module acceptance test.

 ### Proficiencies